 sudo apt update sudo apt upgrade

 Step 2.
-Install Netdata on Ubuntu system.
+Install Netdata on the Ubuntu system.

 - Install Netdata using Automatic Installation Script